lws803/mBot_grp3/Code/README.md

 Time to find some efficient maze solving algos

-# Resources we could use
+# Simulator we could use
 http://gazebosim.org/